 - Bitters add complexity and dimension to the bourbon or rye.

 - Sugar brings subtle sweetness to open the bourbon's aroma.

 - Toasted sugar tastes less sweet than plain, and can add a subtle note of caramel to play off the bourbon or rye.

 - Yield:Makes 1 cocktail

 - Active time: 5 minutes

-- 1 teaspoon superfine sugar (or 1 sugar cube)
+- 1 teaspoon (5g) superfine sugar, toasted sugar, or 1 sugar cube

-- 2-3 dashes of bitters; Angostura is traditional and works well; Fee Brothers’ Whiskey Barrel-Aged Old Fashioned Bitters are better
+- 2 to 3 dashes bitters (Angostura is traditional and works well; Fee Brothers’ Whiskey Barrel-Aged Old Fashioned Bitters are better)

-Place the sugar in an Old Fashioned glass and douse with the bitters; add a few drops of water.
-Add the whiskey and stir until sugar is dissolved.
-Add a couple of large ice cubes and stir a few times to chill.
-Garnish, if you like, with a slice of orange and a cherry.
+Place sugar in an Old Fashioned glass.
+Douse with bitters and add a few drops of water.
+Add whiskey and stir until sugar is dissolved.
+Add several large ice cubes and stir rapidly with a bar spoon to chill.
+Garnish, if you like, with a slice of orange and/or a cherry.